KilianKegel/FatherlessAmerica/README.md

 apart of social from biological fatherhood.
-What results is men who impregnate women, and who at times assert paternal rights, but who find themselves hopelessly tangled up by a rather basic question: Who is this child’s rightful father?
+What results is men who impregnate women, and who at times assert paternal rights, but who find themselves hopelessly tangled up by a rather basic question: Who is this child's rightful father?
 No one can figure it out.
 The Baby Pete case is a model of our tortuous struggle to redefine parenthood as we become an increasingly fatherless society.